flosituation/flosituation/README.md

 ###

-Hey, I'm Cobalt.
+Hey, I'm Flo.
 I play Pony Town to have it in the bg and chill, or sit with friends.

 As I'm above Ontario's drinking age, I'd appreciate being left out of e-drama that doesn't have to do with me, please.